apache/seatunnel/docs/en/connector-v2/sink/StarRocks.md

 ### table [string]

-The name of StarRocks table
+The name of StarRocks table, If not set, the table name will be the name of the upstream table

 ### labelPrefix [string]